Chess Mail logo Correspondemce Chess history book

 Gameknot

 Popular server: good for friendly games but tournaments only start infrequently.
-Quite a lot of strong players can be encountered on this server.
+We have not played there in many years.
+Some strong players can be encountered on this server: we once played two games with GM Radjabov when he was a teenager and dre wone of them!

 Red Hot Pawn